kurron/docker-study-group-labs/README.md

 1. `git pull`
 1. `cd labs/lab-33`
 1. `./clean-slate-protocol.sh`
+1. edit `Dockerfile` so that it creates an image that runs the Linux `date` command
 1. edit `create-docker-image.sh` as needed to create the proper image
 1. `./create-docker-image.sh` to create the image
 1. run the proper Docker command to verify the image built correctly
 1. edit `test-image.sh` so that it tests your image
 1. `./test-image.sh` to verify your image works correctly
-1. log into your AWS account navigate to *Compute->Elastic Container Service*
+1. log into your AWS account, navigating to *Compute->Elastic Container Service*
 1. create your repository.
-You can call it anything you want but `aws-study-group` will be used in the instructions
+You can call it anything you want but `aws-study-group` will be used in the solution
 1. follow the instructions from Amazon on how to authenticate to your registry
 1. edit `tag-image.sh` so that it tags the existing image with a tag suitable for your new repository
 1. `./tag-image.sh` to tag the image